-Make my cute paper baskets Easter place cards for your Easter table!
-These creative Easter place cards come together in two-shakes of a bunny’s tail, and you can fill them with a little treat.
+Hop into Easter with my easy and cute DIY paper basket place cards for your Easter table!
+My creative DIY Easter place cards come together in two-shakes of a bunny’s tail, and you can fill them with a little treat.

 Cute DIY Easter table decor for spring

 I’d like to deeply thank the super talented Wendy Franzen from Fletcher + Fork for her amazing styling and photography.
 Wendy sets the prettiest tables and I feel so lucky that she was willing to style and photograph my paper basket Easter place cards on her Easter tablescape.

 Wendy decorated a kid’s Easter table with her spring China, elegant silverware, cream tablecloth, bright yellow daffodils in a pretty cream vase, pastel purple glassware, crisp striped napkins, and teeny silver salt and pepper shakers.
 Then she added pastel Jordan almonds, botanical paper crackers, and stone eggs.
 She tucked cute wrapped bunnies into my teeny Easter basket place cards.
 I just can’t say enough about this Easter table!

 See also: ‘Easter scavenger hunt for kids – free printable’ »

 Personalized Easter place cards printable template